puentesarrin/bonzo/README.rst

 About
 =====

-Bonzo is a minimalistic SMTP Proxy built on top of Tornado_.
+Bonzo is a SMTP Server built on top of Tornado_.

 .. code-block:: python